We’re committed to being the UK’s most sustainable grocer.

-We’ve committed to working with fellow retailers, our suppliers, the UK Government and other stakeholders to accelerate the retail industry’s progress towards a Net Zero UK, ahead of the Government’s 2050 target.
+We’ve committed to work with fellow retailers, our suppliers, the UK Government and other stakeholders to accelerate the retail industry’s progress towards a Net Zero UK, ahead of the Government’s 2050 target.
 We’re also committed to helping our customers on their journeys to Net Zero.

 After a successful trial at our Park Royal hub, we plan to roll out a fleet of 17 electric vehicles by the end of 2020.
 We’ll also be increasing our electric vehicle fleet further in 2021.

 We’re planning for 1 in 3 of our LGVs to be gas powered by the end of 2020, and will ramp up that number in 2021.
 We’ve been able to make this happen by investing in and building our own natural gas station next to our Hatfield CFC.